 Empathy is my superpower.
 I’m the person everyone opens up to.
 The one whose friends and acquaintances say, “You get me.”
 As a writer, I wield that power to craft engaging content, from media outreach to blog post to marketing copy.

-I believe rockstar writing goes beyond putting words into grammatically correct sentences; it’s about the psychology of connection.
+I believe superb writing goes beyond putting words into grammatically correct sentences; it’s about the psychology of connection.
 My talent for forging connections through language has earned me the ability to convert copy to page views, readers to followers, and journalists and influencers to brand advocates.

-Being an expert communicator means I’m versatile.
+Being an expert communicator means I’ve played lots of roles and become uniquely versatile.

 - I’m a passionate and education-focused developmental editor who nurtures writers and helps their unique voices grow and thrive.

 - I don’t just write blog articles, I develop a clear, structured, readable narrative that engages audiences.

 For three years, I’ve been delivering on media relations, SEO-focused blog writing, and influencer outreach projects as a freelance contractor for Grammarly, the startup behind the writing enhancement app with over seven million active users.

 I’m always intrigued by new projects.
 What have you got?
 Contact me!

 You can also find me on LinkedIn.
 I’m always happy to connect.

 - Pitched and wrote highest performing article of 2017 for Grammarly blog (over 68,000 social shares)